 For most of the last decade, Tennessee was one of the hardest states in the country to be paid as a family caregiver.
 That changed in 2025.
 The Freedom for Family Caregiving Act, signed by Governor Bill Lee on April 30, 2025 and fully in effect since July 1, 2025, created the first legal pathway in Tennessee for a spouse or parent to be hired as a paid caregiver through a TennCare-contracted home care agency.

 The change isn't a single check from the state.
 It's a permission slip that opens up an existing system.
-Layered on top of TennCare CHOICES Consumer Direction, the ECF CHOICES Family Caregiver Stipend, VA programs, and the new dementia-specific Caring for Caregivers Act grant moving through the legislature, Tennessee families now have seven distinct ways to be compensated for caregiving.
+Layered on top of TennCare CHOICES Consumer Direction, the ECF CHOICES Family Caregiver Stipend, VA programs, and the new dementia-specific Caring for Caregivers Act grant signed into law in 2026, Tennessee families now have seven distinct ways to be compensated for caregiving.

 This guide lays out every legitimate pathway in Tennessee for 2026, who can actually be hired under each (spouses, adult children, friends, parents of minor children), what the pay looks like, and how to choose the right program for your family's situation.